piotr-cz/cockpit-sql-driver/README.md

 ## Drawbacks

-Cockpit doesn't provide public API to register custom databse drivers so this module monkey-patches Cockpit Driver selector client (_MongoHybrid Client_).
+Cockpit doesn't provide public API to register custom databse drivers so this addon monkey-patches Cockpit Driver selector client (_MongoHybrid Client_).
 This means that there is no guarantee that this addon will work in future versions of Cockpit.

 ### Collection filters

 #### Not implemented

 - `$func`/ `$fn`/ `$f`

 - `$fuzzy`

 #### Works differently